marleen101/Introduction-to-digital-humanities-and-social-analytics_group3/Project Proposal.md

 on the transformations below on them.
 - What transformations does your dataset need to prepare it for automatic processing?
 Think of:
   - Selecting the data: throwing away parts of the set before you start processing because they are not complete enough, do not fall into the limits of you research question for some reason etc.
   - Modelling: are the data in the form required for your research question or do they need to be remodelled?
 This can be simple transforming them into another format, or discarding parts of the data that are not relevant to answer your question.
   - Normalization: of dates, of persons, titles, words etc. What variation is important, and what should be eliminated?
 What happens if you do not normalise?
   - Linking different types of data within the dataset or with other information elsewhere
-Classifying: are the data too complex to answer your questions and can they be classified into different types.
+  - Classifying: are the data too complex to answer your questions and can they be classified into different types.
 On what grounds?
 Try to find formal classifications
-- definitions for the classifications.
-Can the classification be performed by an automated process, or should you do it manually, or a combination of both Please note:
+  - Definitions for the classifications.
+Can the classification be performed by an automated process, or should you do it manually, or a combination of both

+Please note:
 - This evaluation template is a practical tool designed to make a systematic evaluation.
 It does not include selecting a dataset for your research, let alone trying to formulate research questions as such.
 Obviously, these